 by paulhoover, published

 When I watch TV on my iPad I constantly hold my hand behind the speaker so I can actually hear it.
 This morning I made this awesome reflector on my 3D printer that magnetically connects to my iPad 3.
 It worked so well tonight that I actually had to turn down the volume.
 I had to share it with you.

 Some assembly required and magnets not included.
 Print it in two halves and glue the halves together.
 You will need two magnets and they can be found here. http://www.gaussboys.com/store/index.php/c0303.html Superglue or hot glue works great.
 Just make sure you put them in the right way so they stick to the iPad.
 It should work on the iPad 2, iPad 3, and iPad 4.
 Not tested with the iPad mini.

 iPad Speaker Chip by paulhoover is licensed under the Creative Commons - Attribution license.

-We're sure paulhoover would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure paulhoover would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).